Steellow/alpha/README.md

 - Figure out how to make GitHub Pages work without pushing `src/compiled.css`
 - Add dark mode
-- js 'onclick' vs 'addEventListener'
 - Wider textarea on wider screens
-- printList(): print whole list at once instead of one word at a time